smartstop packing boxes inside of a storage unit

 Check with the storage facility to find out what they allow to be stored.
 Many SmartStop locations offer short- or long-term storage for your boat, RV or vehicle.
 Check our location pages to find a facility near you that offers outdoor or indoor vehicle storage or parking.

-While you can store a lot of things in a storage unit, most storage facilities prohibit certain types of items — and there may be state laws about what you can store in a public storage facility.
+While you can store a lot of things in a storage unit, most storage facilities prohibit certain types of items — and there may be state laws about what you can store within your storage unit at a self-storage facility.
 Typically, you are not allowed to store:

 • Food